-he elementary school is located on the third floor of the main structure (the reduit) of the Šibeniční vrch (Galgenberg) fortress.
+The elementary school SVAT is located on the third floor of the main building (the redoubt) of the Šibeniční vrch (Galgenberg) fortress.
 Surprisingly, it was not difficult to convert the military warehouse into a school.
-The current architectural intervention for the restoration of this heritage-protected building is a salvation from decay.
-Children attend the school, and there is activity throughout the day.
-Thanks to the function of the school, repairs of other buildings in the entire complex are underway.
+This architectural intervention is a rescue from decay, giving new life to the heritage-protected building.
+Children attend the school, and the place is lively throughout the day.
+Thanks to the school's function, repairs to other buildings in the complex are also being planned.

 The Theresian fortifications of Olomouc are one of the largest complexes in Austria-Hungary.
 These technical monuments do not have an easy repurposing.
 After the establishment of Czechoslovakia, the fortress was modified; the reduit was fitted with an entire floor extension and an elevator addition.
 This has given the building height and elegance.
 The modern space, with large windows and a ribbed reinforced concrete ceiling, is unique.
 This is emphasized by the access via two historic staircases in the core of the original fortress.